How Often Should You Water Palm Trees (A Complete Guide)

 One of the most important aspects of potted palm care is watering your plant regularly.

-However, this will vary depending on the type of palm tree, the size of the pot, and the climate.
+However, this will vary depending on the palm tree type, the pot size, and the climate.

 Conversely, they may only need to be watered once a week during cooler weather.